inna-vogel/Sentiment_Anylysis_from_Scratch/README.md

 e) Removing stop words
 f) Stemming words in each document.

+The preprocessed reviews (train and test) are then stored to the cache

 __Step 3: Extracting Bag-of-Words features__
 Each document is transformed into a Bag-of-Words feature representation.